 Because of platinum’s clear benefits over gold, it is increasing in popularity.
 But, some consumers are still not convinced that spending more money up front is worth it.
 To deep dive into the differences between white gold or platinum wedding bands, learn all of the most important distinctions between the two metals to find out which one is right for you and your new spouse.

-The difference between platinum and white gold lies in a few different factors.
-One of the most known differences is the cost comparison, but there are many more differences that you should be aware of before purchasing your ring.
-Keep these few things in mind during your search for the right platinum or white gold wedding band.
+The main differences between platinum vs white gold lies in a few different factors: the cost, the composition, appearance and weight.
+While platinum bands tend to be around 10-40% more than white gold bands depending on where you shop, they also tend to last longer due to tarnishing and wear and tear.
+As far as the composition goes, platinum wedding bands are around 95% platinum whereas white gold is a mixture of gold and alloy, depending on the quality of the gold you buy.
+While one of the most known differences is the cost comparison, there are many more differences that you should be aware of before purchasing your ring.
+Keep these few things in mind during your search for the right platinum vs white gold wedding band.

-Cost: Again, the biggest difference between the two metals is when looking at the upfront cost.
+Price Difference of Platinum vs White Gold: Again, the biggest difference between the two metals is when looking at the upfront cost.
 Platinum wedding bands tend to be a fair amount more than gold, although it’s important to also think about long-term costs.
 If your choice is between white gold and platinum, consider what the cost of maintenance will be throughout the years.
-White gold is more prone to wear and tear and needs to be rhodium dipped every couple of years or so to maintain its white appearance.
+If you are looking for an affordable engagement ring or wedding band, consider going with a white gold band.
+However, white gold is more prone to wear and tear and needs to be rhodium dipped every couple of years or so to maintain its white appearance.
 Keep in mind, some jewelers include this for free with white gold purchases.
 Although, if it’s not covered, while not an expensive fix, the cost can add up over the years.
 Since platinum is less prone to tarnishing, there should be fewer trips to the jeweler throughout the years, making the initial investment worth it to many consumers.

-Platinum or White Gold: Which One Is Right for Me?
+Choosing Between Platinum Vs White Gold: Which One Is Right for Me?

 If you’ve read all there is to read about the differences between the two metals and you’re still not sure which is right for you, then there’s just one last thing to do: try them on.
 While the two metals may seem similar, they will no doubt look and feel differently.
 Trying on both metal types will hopefully push you in the right direction depending on your personal preference.
 While the idea of platinum and its many benefits may seem like the right choice, you may find out you don’t like the look of it or vice versa.
 A wedding band is a major purchase, one you will wear every day for the rest of your life, so you want to ensure you choose the metal type that you will love for years to come.